Skip Navigation

 Hospital origins

 With his donation of land in 1905, Simeon Bell, MD, set the stage for academic medicine in Kansas City and the region.
 His gift led to the establishment of a hospital founded in 1906 as part of the University of Kansas School of Medicine.
-The first hospital was quickly outgrown, so a new Bell Hospital opened in 1911, still on Goat Hill, and almost doubled the capacity of its predecessor.
+The first hospital was quickly outgrown, so a new Bell Hospital opened in the same location in 1911 and almost doubled the capacity of its predecessor.
 By 1924, the hospital had outgrown its space again, so a new hospital was built on a site near the health system’s current main campus, about a mile south of Goat Hill, near West 39th Avenue and Rainbow Boulevard in Kansas City.

 The hospital marked an important milestone in 1998 when it became an independent hospital authority, receiving no state funding and no longer part of the School of Medicine.
 The hospital's official name became The University of Kansas Hospital.